palewire/first-news-app/docs/index.rst

         </body>
     </html>

-In ``detail.html`` you can use the rest of the data fields to write a sentence about the victim.
+In ``detail.html`` you can use the rest of the data fields to write a sentence about the victim and print out the summary that's been written in the data file.

 .. code-block:: html
-    :emphasize-lines: 5-9
+    :emphasize-lines: 5-10

     <!doctype html>
     <html lang="en">